List of Beverly Hills, 90210 characters: Carly Reynolds

 Hilary Swank portrays Carly Reynolds (main, season 8), who was a waitress and single mom who had some unfriendly first meetings with Steve Sanders (getting angry when he tried to help her son from getting pushed around at a soccer game, and later insulting his bimbo date and getting fired in the process).
 Later she accepted his help in getting a job at the Peach Pit, and soon after realized he was a nice guy who was good with her son.
 They began dating and all was well until midway through the season when Carly's father suffered a heart attack in her Montana hometown, and Carly decided she had to leave L.A. to be with him, and thus departed from the series for good.
-They broke up and Steve was heartsick for a while, though he later decided that he would have joined her in Montana if he was truly in love with her.
+They broke up and Steve was heartsick for a while, but he eventually told Brandon that he had really loved Carly (or Claire, earlier) he would have moved with them to their new locations.

 In an interview given shortly after her Best Actress Oscar win for Boys Don't Cry, Swank revealed that she had been fired from the show because the producers didn't think that Carly was connecting with the show's audience.